 Each page must be postfixed with the language, which will be chosen using the requesting browser language.
 If the language specific page is not present, English (.en) will be used.

-English (.en) must be always present.
-If neither English and specific language file are present, the system will trow an error.
+English (.en) must always be present.
+If neither English nor specific language files are present, the system will throw an error.

 Wi-Fi Hotspot Welcome page (static)